86th District CourtServing Grand Traverse, Antrim and Leelanau Counties

 The current judges are Honorable Thomas J. Phillips and Honorable Michael S. Stepka, who serves as Chief Judge.
-Court is held in Traverse City every day of the week, in Antrim County on Tuesdays and Thursdays, and in Leelanau County on Fridays.
+Court is held in Traverse City every day of the week, in Antrim County on Wednesday and in Leelanau County on Tuesday.

 The District Court is comprised of four divisions: The Civil Division handles cases that involve money or damage claims, as well as landlord/tenant disputes.
 The Criminal Division is responsible for processing paperwork filed by the police departments, state law and local ordinance prosecutors.
 The Traffic Division processes citations written by police departments.
 Finally, the Probation Department is responsible for conducting pre-sentence investigations, alcohol assessments, probation violation hearings and supervision of offenders.